 The University Seal

-The Secretary of the University is the custodian of the Seal of the University, which is reserved for official University documents and legal papers.
+The Secretary of the University and General Counsel is the custodian of the Seal of the University, which is reserved for official University documents and legal papers.
 The Registrar has delegated authority to use the seal for transcripts and diplomas.
 The seal may appear in publications for which its use has been specifically approved, such as the commencement program and formal invitations to events sponsored by the President of the University or vice presidents.
 The President of the University must approve use of the Seal of the University in all instances other than those described above.

 The University Logo